codinger41/TrekLite/README.md

 **Understanding Linting Errors**

 The linting rules are from JS prettier-standard.
 [Regular JS errors can be found with descriptions here](http://eslint.org/docs/rules/), while [React errors and descriptions can be found here](https://github.com/yannickcr/eslint-plugin-react).

+**Remaining Features**
+ - When a user has accepted a request to trek with another user, route the user to the host's location first then initialize the trip on the other users' device.